MichaelStanco/project1/README.md

 For the above questions, there are executable Hive queries to perform sufficient analysis.

-A link to slide show results can be found here: https://docs.google.com/presentation/d/1L9MIHEpRBYj0WIZQaeFdwf5Ojmu87NPQDjmXIFCATlY/edit?usp=sharing
+A link to slide results can be found here: https://docs.google.com/presentation/d/1L9MIHEpRBYj0WIZQaeFdwf5Ojmu87NPQDjmXIFCATlY/edit?usp=sharing

 ## Getting Started - Windows & Unix